ndronos/c-nomorph/Adamson-2011/README.md

     indulging your own programming fetishes.

-  - Inspires disdain, disgust, or outright hatred from people smart enough to know -
+  - Inspires disdain, disgust, or outright hatred from people smart enough to know - Any idiot with a Slashdot handle can talk crap about anything.
 (Adamson, 2011)
 ```